Winnguyen1511/Linear_Regression_Demo/README.md

 University: Danang University of Sciences and Technology
 ## About
 Here are some demo for those learning AI and ML or DL.
 This will demonstrate how [Linear regression](https://en.wikipedia.org/wiki/Linear_regression) work by [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent).
 You can check the log of the browser while running it.
+- This is the link I hosted on 000.webhostapp.com: [Linear regression by VictorES](https://lrgd.000webhostapp.com/).
 ## How to use ?
  - Put the weight and bias
  - Press Plot: Plot the y = w*x + b;